Want to know some easy ways to save money this winter? Check out these super awesome cold weather hacks to stay warm this winter!

 7. Eat and drink hot foods

-These will not only help heat you up on the inside but the outside too!
+These will help heat you up not only on the inside but also on the outside!
 Think of hot beverages like tea or coffee and hot meals like soups.

-We like to keep a pot of Beef Stew simmering on the stove to enjoy for lunch and dinner.
+We like to keep a pot of Beef Stew simmering on the stove for lunch and dinner.

 8. Get up and get moving

-But, by getting your body up and moving, you can start heating up your body!
+But by getting your body up and moving, you can start increasing your body temperature or body heat and keeping your body warm!

 Try turning on some music and having a little dance party to get your blood circulating.